 We will need substantial additional funding to support our operating activities as we advance our product candidates through clinical development, seek regulatory approval and prepare for and, if any of our product candidates are approved, proceed to commercialization.
 Adequate funding may not be available to us on acceptable terms, or at all.
-In particular, the recent COVID-19 outbreak has caused, and is expected to continue to cause, market volatility, and under such market conditions, we may not be able to complete financing on reasonable terms or at all.
+In particular, the COVID-19 pandemic and the recent hostilities between Russia and Ukraine have caused, and is expected to continue to cause, market volatility, and under such market conditions, we may not be able to complete financing on reasonable terms or at all.
 The COVID-19 pandemic has affected our business and may continue to negatively affect certain of our business activities and results.
 See "Item 3.
-Key Information-C. Risk Factors- Risks Related to Our Industry, Business and Operation - We face risks related to health epidemics, pandemics and other outbreaks, which could significantly disrupt our operations" for more details.
-As the COVID-19 situation remains fluid and continues to rapidly evolve, the ultimate impact of COVID-19 on our business, financial condition and results of operations cannot be reasonably estimated at this time.
+Key Information-D. Risk Factors- Risks Related to Our Industry, Business and Operation - We face risks related to health epidemics, pandemics and other outbreaks, which could significantly disrupt our operations" and "- Risks Related to Clinical Development of Our Product Candidates- The recent hostilities between Russia and Ukraine and ancillary developments may have an adverse effect on our business" for details.
+As the COVID-19 pandemic and the hostilities between Russia and Ukraine remain fluid and continue to evolve, the ultimate impact of such events on our business, financial condition and results of operations cannot be reasonably estimated at this time.